Skip to main content

 A sample version of a NanoSSH server may be quickly built to demonstrate its features using the provided makefile.ssh.

-Generating the NanoSSH Server quick build
+Run NanoSSH server quick build

 To run the NanoSSH server quick build, run the following command: